Torus equivariant D-modules and hypergeometric systems: Binomial D -modules

 The following theorem collects results about binomial $D_\barX$-modules.
 Except for items~\eqref{item:binomial:Lhol} and~\eqref{item:binomial:regHol}, which are from~\cite{BMW13-holSing} and~\cite{binomial-slopes} respectively, all of these facts are proved in~\cite{DMM/D-mod}.

-\begin{theorem}[{{\cite{DMM/D-mod,binomial-slopes,BMW13-holSing}}}] Let $I \subseteq \CC[\del_x]$ be an $A$-graded binomial ideal, and consider the binomial $D_\barX$-module $M = D_\barX/(I+\<E-\beta\>)$. \begin{romanlist} \item The module $M$ is holonomic if and only if $\beta$ does not lie in the Andean arrangement of $I$. \item The module $M$ is holonomic if and only if its holonomic rank is countable. \item The module $M$ is holonomic if and only if its holonomic rank is finite. \item The module $M$ is holonomic if and only if $M$ is $L$-holonomic for all $L=(L_x,L_{\del_x})\in\QQ^{2n}$ such that $L_x+L_{\del_x}=c\cdot\boldone_n$ for some constant $c>0$.
-Moreover, if $M$ fails to be $L$-holonomic for some $L$, then $\charVar^L(M)$ has a component in $T^*X$ of dimension more than $n$. \item Assume that $\beta$ does not lie on the Andean arrangement of $I$.
+\begin{theorem}\cite{DMM/D-mod,binomial-slopes,BMW13-holSing} Let $I \subseteq \CC[\del_x]$ be an $A$-graded binomial ideal, and consider the binomial $D_\barX$-module $M = D_\barX/(I+\<E-\beta\>)$. \begin{romanlist} \item The module $M$ is holonomic if and only if $\beta$ does not lie in the Andean arrangement of $I$. \item The module $M$ is holonomic if and only if its holonomic rank is countable. \item The module $M$ is holonomic if and only if its holonomic rank is finite. \item If $M$ fails to be holonomic, then $\charVar(M)$ has a component in $T^*X$ of dimension more than $n$. \item Assume that $\beta$ does not lie on the Andean arrangement of $I$.
 Consider the set

 Then $M$ is regular holonomic if and only if each ideal in~\eqref{eqn:important components} is standard $\ZZ$-graded. \item A lattice basis binomial $D_\barX$-module associated to a matrix $B$ is regular holonomic if and only if it is holonomic and the ideal $I(B)$ is standard $\ZZ$-graded. \item The holonomic rank of $M$ is minimal as a function of $\beta$ if and only if $\beta$ does not belong to the union of the Andean arrangement of $I$ with $\qdeg\left(\bigoplus_{i<d} H_{\mathfrak{m}}^i\left(\CC[\del_x]/ I_{\text{toral}}\right)\right)$, where $H_{\mathfrak{m}}^i(-)$ denotes local cohomology with support $\mathfrak{m}=\<\dx{1},\dots,\dx{n}\>$ and $I_{\text{toral}}$ is the intersection of the toral primary components of $I$. \item Suppose that the Andean arrangement of $I$ is not all of $\CC^d$.
 For each toral associated prime of $I$, let $A_{\sigma}$ be the matrix from Definition~\ref{def:toral-andean}, and denote by $\vol(A_\sigma)$ the lattice volume of the polytope $\conv(0,A_{\sigma})$ in the lattice $\ZZ A_\sigma$.
 The minimal rank attained by $M$ is the sum over the toral primary components of $I$ of ${\rm mult}(I,\sigma) \cdot \vol(A_\sigma)$, where ${\rm mult}(I,\sigma)$ is the multiplicity of the associated prime $I_{A_\sigma} + \<\dx{j} \mid j \notin \sigma\>$ in $I$. \item Define a module $P_I$ by the exact sequence